 Factors to Consider:

 When selecting a liquid-solid separation method, factors such as particle size, concentration, and specific industry requirements should be considered.
+Established practical methods are often preferred for their proven reliability and widespread industrial use.
 Each technique has unique strengths that may better suit particular applications.

 Conclusion